Great Malvern: Route to the Hills

 Family Guide Book

-Great Malvern – An unusually excellent guide for curious explorers can be purchased for £3.99 at Malvern Tourist Information Centre, Malvern Museum of Local History and Malvern Hills Trust.
+Great Malvern – An unusually excellent guide for curious explorers can be purchased at Malvern Tourist Information Centre (where it is currently reduced from £3.99 to £2.00), Malvern Museum of Local History and Malvern Hills Trust.
 This fun-packed little book is perfect for 7-11 year olds – but is great for all the family!